Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The Impossibility of Effective Contraction

-Cleavings provide a way of generating different contractions that remain within an excerpt, given a contraction that remains in the excerpt.
+Given a contraction that remains in an excerpt, cleavings provide a way of generating many contractions that also remain in the excerpt.
 This works by ranking the formulae in the cleaving such that each rank has exactly one formula.
 We reduce the contraction of a formula $\varphi$ to contracting $\varphi \lor \psi$, where $\psi$ is the lowest ranked formula in the cleaving such that $\varphi\lor\psi$ is non-tautological.
 Each new contraction depends on the original choice function and the ranking.